 Workload Balancing does not conflict with settings you already specified for High Availability: these features are compatible.

-To balance a pool with Workload Balancing, the hosts in the pool must meet the requirements for live migration, including:
+To balance a pool with Workload Balancing, the pool must meet the following requirements:

 Shared remote storage